twmilli/jekyll-site/_posts/2017-04-09-what-nick-gilson-can-teach-us-about-failure-and-innovation.md

 His talk was incredibly insightful and inspirational, and I wanted to share my key takeaways.

-### 1. You don't need to know everything to get started.
+### 1. A creative mindset often trumps knowledge.

+You don't need to know everything.
 You just need the confidence in yourself that you can figure it out along the way.

 While Nick was teaching for a failing school in Nashville Tennessee, he made the decision to not "teach to the test".